-The encryption system uses a triple key architecture with common and private keys that meet or exceed the DES specification.
+The encryption system uses three layer architecture with common and private keys that meet or exceed the DES specification.
 From the perspective of implementation in a CA module, a low-cost system is desirable.

 (1-2) Administration functionality

 The encryption should provide support for dealing with piracy, for example by changing the encryption protocol, in parallel with operation.